AutoMind: Adaptive Knowledgeable Agent for Automated Data Science: Experiments

 \paragraph{Top AI Competions}

 An inspection of the original MLE-Bench reveals that most tasks were curated before 2023, with several classical machine learning tasks dating to 2018 or earlier.
-Considering the fact that foundation models are likely seen corresponding tasks during pre-training, we supplement our evaluation with two task drawn from recent top AI competitions.
+Considering the fact that foundation models are likely seen corresponding tasks during pre-training, we supplement our evaluation with two tasks drawn from recent top AI competitions.
 Specifically, we include the WhoIsWho-IND track of the Open Academic Graph (OAG) Challenge at KDD Cup 2024 \citep{oag}, evaluated by the area under the ROC curve (AUC), and the BELKA Challenge at the NeurIPS 2024 Competition \citep{belka}, assessed by average precision (AP).
-More details are in the Appendix \ref{app:benchmarks}.
+We employ the official task metrics, evaluating the experimented agents directly by their raw scores.
+More details about the competitions are shown in Appendix \ref{app:benchmarks}.